telerik/maui-docs/controls/popup/overview.md

 ---
 title: Overview
 page_title: .NET MAUI Popup Documentation - Overview
-description: "Try now the Telerik Popup for .NET MAUI delivering a set of options for adding modal popups to your application and for drawing attention to important information or receiving user input."
+description: Try now the Telerik Popup for .NET MAUI delivering a set of options for adding modal popups to your application and for drawing attention to important information or receiving user input.
 position: 0
 previous_url: /controls/popup/popup-overview
 slug: popup-overview